Jefferson Township, Fayette County, Pennsylvania

 Jefferson Township is a township in Fayette County, Pennsylvania, United States.
-The population was 2,008 at the 2020 census, a decline from the figure of 2,008 tabulated in 2010.
+The population was 2,007 at the 2020 census, a decline from the figure of 2,008 tabulated in 2010.
 It is named for former president Thomas Jefferson, and many of the township's streets are named after other U.S. presidents.
 Frazier School District serves the area.

 Redstone, Albany, Lowber, and Grindstone are located within the township.

 History

-Located within Jefferson Township is a group of petroglyphs known as the "Francis Farm Petroglyphs."
+Located within Jefferson Township is a group of petroglyphs known as the Francis Farm Petroglyphs.
 As an archaeological site, they have been listed on the National Register of Historic Places.

+Coal mining

+Several coal mines were located around the township.
+CONSOL mines Alice, Colonial, and Lowber were all active mines in the area.

 Geography

 The township is in northwestern Fayette County, bordered to the west by the Monongahela River and to the south by Redstone Creek.
 To the north is Washington Township, to the east are Perry and Franklin townships, to the south is Redstone Township, and to the southwest is Brownsville Township, all of which are in Fayette County.
 To the west, still in Fayette County, is the borough of Newell within a bend of the Monongahela, while to the west across the river are the boroughs of West Brownsville, California, Elco, Roscoe, Allenport, and Stockdale in Washington County.

 According to the United States Census Bureau, Jefferson Township has a total area of 52.7 km2, of which 52.0 km2 is land and 0.7 km2, or 1.41%, is water.

 Pennsylvania Route 201 crosses the northeast part of the township, leading northwest to Fayette City and southeast to Connellsville.